 Barney slowly recovered from his ordeal and is now happily living with us.
 He is a handsome chap!

 Darcy is a French Mille Fleur chicken who is another favourite at the rescue.
 She wanders round freely most of the day picking up bits she can find and is a real character.

 She came to the rescue as an unwanted pet and is very happy with her new life on the farm.

 Squabby came into the rescue as a baby pigeon and has grown into a handsome chap!

-He was released but didn’t want to leave us and he flies around the farm by day and goes back in his enclosure every night!
+Well, actually we thought he was a chap until he laid an egg so he is actually a she!
+Squabby was released but didn’t want to leave us and she flies around the farm by day and goes back into her enclosure every night!

-Squabby has a special bond with Richard and he’s the only one he doesn’t peck.
-He is a real character and likes to sit on people’s heads!
+Squabby has a special bond with Richard and he’s the only one she doesn’t peck.
+She is a real character and likes to sit on people’s heads!